tKarnigt/itc_lab/README.md

 # itc_lab
-Introduction to Computer Engineering, Computer Engineering at KMITL
+Introduction to Computer Engineering, Arduino Labs at KMITL